openstack/openstacksdk/README.rst

 out which sequence of actions need to be performed and should get the job done.

-If the resource isn't present on some clouds, but the overall concept the resouce represents is, a different resource should present the concept.
+If the resource isn't present on some clouds, but the overall concept the resource represents is, a different resource should present the concept.
 For instance, while some clouds do not have floating ips, if what the user wants is "a server with an IP" - then the fact that one needs to request a floating ip on some clouds is a detail, and the right thing for that to be is a quality